armsultan/appster/README.md

 ## Demos

+### 1. Continuous Integration

-#### 1. Continuous Integration: Update our source repository and automaticly run our pipeline
+#### Update our source repository and automaticly run our pipeline

 1. Clone repo to local machine
-2. Demonstrate a configuration change in the NGINX config or change in the Web App.
-E.g. Search and replace `iphone_7.png` with `iphone_x.png`.
+2. Demonstrate a configuration change in the NGINX config or change in the Web App. e.g. Search and replace `iphone_7.png` with `iphone_x.png`.
 Change and revert as needed, e.g.

 ```bash
 # This works with both GNU and BSD versions of sed: